© Zak Keith, 2009

 WANT TO REPRINT THIS?
 Please read this first!

-Most of the content on this site is the property of Zak Keith and is copyright protected.
-You are free to share this page using the share button options above and you are welcome to post a short excerpt (maximum 5 to 10 sentences) of this content on another website, provided that you also publish a link back to this original page.
+Articles by Zak Keith.
+The content on this site is copyrighted.
+You may share this page using the share button options above and you are welcome to post a short excerpt (maximum 5 to 10 sentences) of this content on another website, provided that you also publish a link back to this original page.
 To obtain permission to republish more substantial portions of this article or the article in its entirety, please .

 If you, like me, grew up with the “history” taught in standard school text books and whatever Hollywood has injected into popular culture a.k.a. the collective conscious, then you, like me, have probably been misinformed about quite a number of facts of history.
 The cliché that history is whatever the winners decide to write might hold true, but add the dynamic of Eurocentrism and things get worse.
 Rampant misinformation abounding in the “Information Age.”
 But theories as to the sources of such disinformation aside, let’s set the record straight on some of these so-called facts: